MicrosoftDocs/powerapps-docs/articles/add-images-pictures-audio-video.md

 ## Modify the app to use the pen control

-In this scenario, you learn how to modify the app to upload pen drawings to your data source (OneDrive in this case), and examine how the drawings are stored in OneDrive.
+In this scenario, you learn how to upload pen drawings to your data source, OneDrive, and examine how the drawings are stored in OneDrive.

 1. As in the preceding sections, create an Excel file with one column named **Image [image]**, in a table named **Drawings**, and save the Excel file to OneDrive as **SavePen.xlsx**.

 2. In PowerApps, create a [blank app](get-started-create-from-blank.md).

-3. In your app, add the cloud storage account as a [data source](add-data-connection.md) by:
+3. In your app, add the cloud storage account as a [data source](add-data-connection.md):

 	*	click or tap the **Content** tab and then click or tap **Data sources**.